Ceelog/phpdoc-en/src/ref/strings.md

-are also defined in other C-derived languages, including PHP, meaning that you may not get the desired result if you use the output of <span class="function">addcslashes</span> to generate code in those languages with these characters defined in `charlist`.
+are also defined in other C-derived languages, including PHP, meaning that you may not get the desired result if you use the output of <span class="function">addcslashes</span> to generate code in those languages with these characters defined in `characters`.

 ### Return Values